kevindurb/blog/content/posts/my-first-awx.md

 Adding a job to run another playbook that deploys my vm for docker containers was even easier with all the inventory and credentials in place.

-Now that i have a central place to run my ansible playbooks it is even easier to add to my home infrastructure.
-Overall Im super impressed by AWX and its flexibility and power.
-Stay tuned I have even more fun planned for my home infrastructure (pst I'm gonna be setting up a wireguard vpn so i dont have to port forward and use dynamic dns anymore).I also have another project ive been slowly putting together that is pushing my electronics and embedded programming skillz.
+Now that I have a central place to run my ansible playbooks it is even easier to add to my home infrastructure.
+Overall I'm super impressed by AWX and its flexibility and power.
+Stay tuned I have even more fun planned for my home infrastructure (pst I'm gonna be setting up a wireguard vpn so I dont have to port forward and use dynamic dns anymore).I also have another project I've been slowly putting together that is pushing my electronics and embedded programming skillz.
 But that is for yet another future blog post...